Carmy - Easy Healthy-ish Recipes

 Ingredients needed to make caramelized onion.

-• onions — you’ll need at the very minimum small 4 onions (or 3 large ones) since they shrink so much as they caramelize.
-I used small organic sweet onions but you can use any type of onions you have avaiable to you.
+• onions — you’ll need, at the very minimum, four small onions (or three large ones) since they shrink so much as they caramelize.
+I used small organic sweet onions, but you can use any type of onions you have available to you.

 • butter — I use unsalted butter.